etleap/terraform-provider-etleap/docs/resources/pipeline.md

 Optional:

 - `action` (String) Whether Etleap should STOP the pipeline or NOTIFY once the `threshold` is reached.
 Not Null; must be one of ["STOP", "NOTIFY"]
 - `threshold` (Number) The row error threshold, in percentage points, for the `action` to be triggered.
+Ignored for pipelines with an Iceberg destination, where the `action` applies on the first row error.
 Not Null

 <a id="nestedatt--script"></a>